0xAX/asm/content/asm_2.md

 > [!NOTE]
 > The C program should be compiled without any optimization flags.
 You can use tools like [godbolt](https://godbolt.org/) to see the assembly output of these functions.

+For now let's skup the first two lines of the function `bar`.
 We may see that the eighth and seventh parameters of the `foo` function are pushed on the stack with the `push` instructions and the first sixth parameters are passed in the general purpose registers in the order we have listed above.
-Please note that the eight and seventh arguments of the function `foo` are pushed to the stack especially in this order.
+Please note that the eight and seventh arguments of the function `foo` are pushed to the stack especially in this order - first pushed the value `8` and only after the `7`.
 Above we already mentioned that the stack has the access pattern - `last in, first out`.
-So if we'd use `pop` instruction right after we pushed these both parameters, we'd get at first seventh and after it eighths.
+So if we'd use `pop` instruction right after we pushed these both parameters, we'd get at first seventh and after it eighths argument.

-Another interesting moment in the example above is the first two lines:
+Now we can return to the very first two lines of the function `bar`:

 ```assembly
 push    rbp